Understanding Georgia’s Wrongful Death Laws

 Full value of life claims

-In Atlanta and elsewhere in Georgia, there is no formula for determining “full value” in a wrongful death case; rather, the award decision may include a wide range of both tangible and intangible factors including projected income and loss of enjoyment that occurs when life ends unexpectedly.
+In Kennesaw and elsewhere in Georgia, there is no formula for determining “full value” in a wrongful death case; rather, the award decision may include a wide range of both tangible and intangible factors including projected income and loss of enjoyment that occurs when life ends unexpectedly.

 The law also determines who is eligible to file a wrongful death claim: